-Copies of the variables were made - bdwtkc00 and bdwtgc00 (MCS2); cdwtkc00 and cdwtgc00 (MCS3); and dcwtdv00 (MCS4) - and appropriate changes were made to them as follows:
+Copies of the variables were made - \DWTKC\ of sweeps 2 and 3, and \CWTGC\ of sweep 4 - and appropriate changes were made to them as follows:

-- Where interviewer notes gave clear warnings that the weight values entered were incorrect, the values were removed from bdwtkc00, bdwtgc00, cdwtkc00, cdwtgc00 and dcwtdv00. - Where the interviewer notes gave a value to replace an incorrect entry, these were changed in bdwtkc00, bdwtgc00, cdwtkc00 and cdwtgc00.
-There were very few interviewer comments at MCS4 relating to measurements. - The variables bdwtam00 (MCS2) and cdwtam00 (MCS3) are flags to show if any changes were made.
+- Where interviewer notes gave clear warnings that the weight values entered were incorrect, the values were removed from \DWTKC\ of sweeps 2 and 3, and \CWTDV\ of sweep 4. - Where the interviewer notes gave a value to replace an incorrect entry, these were changed in \DWTKC\ and \DWTKC\ of sweeps 2 and 3.
+There were very few interviewer comments at MCS4 relating to measurements. - The variables \DWTAM\ of sweeps 2 and 3 are flags to show if any changes were made.

 A variable was included to categorise the "outcome" of each weight measurement, based on the amended variables.
-Researchers may wish to use the variables bdwtoc00 (MCS2) and cdwtoc00 (MCS3) to exclude cases containing historic data from analyses.
+Researchers may wish to use the variables \DWTOC\ of sweeps 2 and 3 to exclude cases containing historic data from analyses.

-At MCS4, the variable dcwtis00 indicated whether "measurement circumstances" (dcwtrz0a to dcwtrz0d) and/or "other information" (dcwtex0a and dcwtex0b) was given in relation to the weight measurement, and flags up the highest and lowest 100 or so values where no other circumstances are mentioned.
+At MCS4, the variable \CWTIS\ indicated whether "measurement circumstances" (\CWTRZ\ from A to D of sweep 4) and/or "other information" (\CWTEX\ from A to B of sweep 4) was given in relation to the weight measurement, and flags up the highest and lowest 100 or so values where no other circumstances are mentioned.

-At MCS5 the weight measurement is provided in variable ecwtcma0.
-Variable ecwtun00 gives reason why weight measurement was not taken (where applicable), and there are two sets of binary variables documenting circumstances that may have affected the weight measurement (ecwtrl0a to ecwtrl0g and ecwtex0a to ecwtex0m.)
+At MCS5 the weight measurement is provided in variable \CWTCMA\.
+Variable \CWTUN\ of sweep 5 gives reason why weight measurement was not taken (where applicable), and there are two sets of binary variables documenting circumstances that may have affected the weight measurement (\CWTRL\ from A to G and \CWTEX\ from A to M of sweep 5).

+7.3.3.
 Height, weight and BMI